-Are you a CBC employee or experienced CBC freelancer?
+Are you a CBC employee or experienced audio freelancer?

 The Doc Project Mentorship Program is building the next generation of audio storytellers at the CBC.
-The program is open to CBC employees or Canadian freelance audio producers with an existing relationship with the CBC.
+The program is open to CBC employees with experience in audio, or Canadian freelance audio producers.

 If you're an international or Canadian freelancer who does not meet this criteria, you're welcome to pitch The Doc Project radio show outside of our Mentorship Program.
-Send us your original commission or acquisition pitch at email@example.com, or check out The [unofficial] CBC Radio doc pitch guide for contacts and guidelines for pitching directly to other Radio One shows.
+Send us your original commission or acquisition pitch at firstname.lastname@example.org.

 Do you already have some audio production skills under your belt?

 The Doc Project Mentorship Program is for audio producers who have demonstrated experience in audio production, and are looking to develop their pre-existing skill-sets.
 This isn't the place to learn audio production 101.

 How to find a great story and create a focus statement: